Skip to content

 Type URI suffixWhat it records

-service_account_provisioning_observedService account or workload identity created or modified
+provisioning-account-observedA provisioning account or workload identity was observed

 Sub-states (requested, provisioned, granted, revoked, cancelled) go in the sub_event field inside the extension object, not as separate type URIs.